 Photo Credit: Three Lives & Company website.

 3. Three Lives & Company

 This snug bookshop has been around since 1978.
-Three Lives & Company might offer one of the most thoughtfully curated selection of books in the City.
-It’s located in the heart of our very own Greenwich Village at 154 W 10th Street, and has created such a special culture, it’s really a treat.
+Three Lives & Company might offer one of the most thoughtfully curated selections of books in the City.
+It’s located in the heart of our very own Greenwich Village at 154 W 10th Street and has created such a special culture, it’s really a treat.
 At Three Lives, you can walk in and talk to just about anybody in there about books, culture, recent events, or really almost anything.
 That’s the type of person Three Lives attracts.
 The staff, of course, is extremely well read, and when you walk in you’ll find an artfully crafted display of books surrounding you, right at your fingertips.